Harringay railway station: Services

-During the peak hours, the station is served by an additional half-hourly service between Moorgate and Hertford North, and the service between Moorgate and Welwyn Garden City is increased to 4 tph.
-The station is also served by a small number of peak hour services between Moorgate and Gordon Hill.
+During the weekday peak hours, the station is served by an additional half-hourly service between Moorgate and Hertford North, and the service between Moorgate and Welwyn Garden City is increased to 4 tph.
+The station is also served by a small number of peak-hour services between Moorgate and Gordon Hill.

 Connections

 London Buses route W5 serves the station.

 Infrastructure

 Trains calling at Harringay use the low-speed rail tracks in front of the platforms; there are five more tracks passing through and around the vicinity of the station.
 Two of these are used for high-speed London North Eastern Railway, Hull Trains, Grand Central and other Great Northern services, and the other three are used for freight services.
 Occasionally, when these lines are busy, the low-speed tracks are used for the faster services.

 A rail link between the East Coast Main Line and the Gospel Oak to Barking line branches off from the former at the southern end of the station.